TNTKien/suicaodex/README.md

 ### CORS

 MangaDex API requires CORS, you can built your own proxy using [suicaodex-api](https://github.com/TNTKien/suicaodex-api).
+Please do not use my proxy, it only works on SuicaoDex.

-SuicaoDex also has a built-in proxy, but that may make the website overload (cause my pasta code).
-See `/lib/axios.ts` and `/config/site.ts` for more information.
+SuicaoDex also has a built-in proxy, but this could cause the website to overload (due to my pasta code).
+For more information, see `/lib/axios.ts` and `/config/site.ts`.
+You might need to adjust some image URLs if you decide to use this.

 ### Run the development server